-Important: If you have a limited-entry permit, and you surrender it after your season begins, you will lose your accrued bonus points and will not earn a point for the current year.
+Important: If you have a limited-entry permit, and you surrender it less than 30 days before your season begins, you will lose your accrued bonus points and will not earn a point for the current year.
 As long as you surrender your permit before the season opens, any applicable waiting periods will be waived.